MikeWise2718/markdowndocs/tensorflow/tensorflow-notes.md

 # Intro
 Tensorflow - main install link: [link](https://www.tensorflow.org/install/)
  - 9 March 2017 TF 1.0.1 installed into Anaconda3 (from file dates)
+ - Actually installing TF is a royal pia every time.
+Switching to Docker.

 ![TensorFlow logo](tflogo.png)

+# Docker
+First you ahve to install docker of course.
+Try [this](https://docs.docker.com/get-started/#container-diagram) Then this command gets you far: docker run -it -p:8888:8888 tensorflow/tensorflow

+# Installing with anaconda
+Start with the anaconda command prompt
+  - windows key
+  - type "anaconda"
+  - click on the command prompt icon

+Start with a naked enironment and then activate it
+ - conda create --name tf python=3.6
+ - conda tf

+Then install Tensorflow
+  - pip install --upgrade tensorflow

+Then test it
+  - see the tensorflow install page for a little test program

+Then you might want to install jupyter
+ - pip install --upgrade jupyter

 # Links
  - Repository - [link](https://github.com/tensorflow)
  - Newest Release notes - [link](https://github.com/tensorflow/tensorflow/blob/master/RELEASE.md)

 # Command line commands
  - Get version: